‘Jersey Shore’ Star Nicole Polizzi Thankful For Three Kids & ‘The Gift Of Being Your Hot Mess Mom’

 Nicole is stunning in a black tank top and coordinating sweater in the share.
 Her hair is worn long and loose and appears to have a curl at the bottom to allow it to move naturally.
 She is wearing oversized hoop earrings as accessories and a thin necklace.

 The Jersey Shore: Family Vacation star’s makeup appears to have been heavier than in photos she normally shares of her everyday activities with her children on Instagram.
-Her eyebrows appear to be filled into a high arch and black liner, mascara, and darker eyeshadow also seem to have been used.
+Her eyebrows appear to be filled into a high arch and black liner, mascara, and darker eye shadow also seem to have been used.
 Her lips are darkened with what looks like a wine-colored lipstick.

 Nicole’s Jersey Shore pals Jenni “JWoww” Farley shared how she thinks Nicole is the best mother she knows and that she was proud to call her a best friend, while Mike “The Situation” Sorrentino wished his “sis” a Happy Mother’s Day.